ibm-cloud-docs/cis/cis-cli-plugin.md

 :   JOB_ID is the ID of the logpush job.

 `-f, --force`
-:   Delete log push job without prompting for confirmation.
+:   Delete logpush job without prompting for confirmation.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.